randalln/hubitat-mitsubishi-mqtt/README.md

 - Can detect when the heatpumps are actively heating/cooling and update Hubitat Dashboard
 - Reports room temperature back from the heatpump for use in automations
 - Supports all heatpump modes and fan speeds
-- Supports remote temperature, because internal heat pump sensors can be inaccurate (all of mine are)
+- Supports `remoteTemperature`, because internal heat pump sensors can be inaccurate (all of mine are)
-- Supports gradual temperature adjustment with the goal of allowing variable speed heat pumps to run at lower capacity (I'd love confirmation of this efficiency)
+- Preference for `Gradual Temperature Adjustment` with the goal of allowing variable speed heat pumps to run at lower capacity (I'd love real world confirmation of this)
+- Preference to `Adjust setpoint to avoid an immediate cycle when turned on`, which just adjusts the initial setpoint by 1C for one minute

 ## Prerequisites